-It’s obvious one of the most important things to manage our classroom this year over a screen is going to be by engaging our students.
-Thankful for us, we live in a generation where we have some AMAZING new technology tools at our fingertips!
+It’s obvious one of the most important things to manage our classroom is by engaging our students.
+Thankful for us, we live in a generation where we have some AMAZING technology tools at our fingertips!

-- Tik Tok– Although this company is facing some legal issues, we can currently still use this as a tool.
-I have seen SO many creative ways to engage students with Tik Tok. @the_renewed_teacher had a GREAT way to introduce herself to her students using Tik Tok.
+Tik Tok– I have seen SO many creative ways to engage students with Tik Tok. @the_renewed_teacher had a GREAT way to introduce herself to her students using Tik Tok.
 Check out her video HERE!
 After watching that, I thought about how engaging it would be to make a Tik Tok as a lesson or challenge students to create their own to demonstrate their understanding of a topic.

 Another great idea is hosting workshops to support parents.
 Workshops can be designed to focus on a specific skill, how to use a specific platform, or another other immediate need your class requires.
 Remember, we not only need to support our students, but also their families just as much to help their children be successful at home.
 Be sure to provide space for ample communication with parents so they can help you teach your students.
 However, at the same time, don’t forget to set boundaries for yourself as well.
 Your time is valuable too and as much as parents may need support, they also need to respect your personal work and family time.